 “What’s that Zidel’s legs?
 You wanna be Ben White’s legs?
 I’ll bet you do!”

 It was absolutely hilarious.
 The best part of the story?
 Ben ran with Zidel, even though Ben was much much faster.
 They both passed by 10 seconds, and ended up graduating the course.

 Ben was on Pedro 66, the callsign of a helicopter we lost in June of 2010 in Afghanistan.
 He was shot down picking up an injured British soldier that was dying.
 I can’t say for sure, but I would bet my life on the fact that Ben died trying to protect his patient.

 He had the heart of a lion, and he was my friend.

-This article first appeared in The Havok Journal on 25MAY14.
+This first appeared in The Havok Journal May 25, 2014.